Dundee’s Creative Industries Strategy

-Dundee’s first Creative Industries Strategy has now launched, it can be found online at www.dundeecreates.com and includes the ambitions of those working and studying in the city’s creative sector and the actions which should be taken to make the sector stronger over the next 5 years, from 2017 – 2021.
+Dundee’s first Creative Industries Strategy can be viewed, downloaded and even listened to online – it includes the ambitions of those working and studying in the city’s creative sector and the actions which should be taken to make the sector stronger over the next 5 years, from 2017 – 2021.

-In response to the unique opportunities at this point in time for Dundee and its economy, Dundee’s Creative Industries Strategy has been initiated by Creative Dundee on behalf of the Dundee Partnership.
-It has been co-designed over the last two years with those working/studying in the city’s creative industries sector and the local and national agencies who support the creative industries.
+In response to the unique opportunities at this point in time for Dundee and its economy, Dundee’s Creative Industries Strategy was initiated by Creative Dundee on behalf of the Dundee Partnership.
+It has been co-designed over two years with those in the city’s creative industries sector and the local and national agencies who support the creative industries.
 You can read more about the Fabric project which helped form the Strategy here and a previous blog post here.

-As a city which increasingly uses participative ways to shape its future, Creative Dundee is pleased to share the Strategy as an interactive website which you are encouraged to comment on and share your views; also as an audio version and as a series of posters which are being displayed across the city over the next 3 weeks.
+As a city which increasingly uses participative ways to shape its future, Creative Dundee is pleased to share the Strategy as an interactive website which you are encouraged to comment on and share your views; you can even listen to it as an audio podcast version.
 We’d love to hear your thoughts, so please do comment on the website and use the hashtag on social media: #DundeeCreates

 The three key recommendations within Dundee’s Creative Industries Strategy include:

 - Broadening routes into the creative industries from school, college and University.

 - Collaborating with other sectors (for example: health care, tourism, social enterprise) to create greater impact.

 - Developing innovative ways to share underused city spaces and resources.

 The creative industries are one of the fastest growing industry sectors in the UK, and Dundee is increasingly being acknowledged as defining the strategy for other global cities in how it harnesses creativity and cultural resources to develop a better, more connected city.